+So you want to get promoted ahead of peers at your professional service firm?
+Perhaps you’re at a law firm, consultancy, or accountancy firm?
 Professional service firms are full of bright, hard-working ambitious people.
 All your peers who are working at the same level as you are all ambitious to get promoted.
 How can you get yourself noticed amongst all this talent?
 Here are 4 pieces of advice to really think about, and act on if you want to be noticed as “one to watch” early on in your career.

-1. Be a delight to work with
+1. To get promoted ahead of your peers, be a delight to work with

 - take the initiative (where appropriate)